 Split Personality: Averted.
 Love is the same no matter Greek or Roman, so she's not as affected.
 It also doesn't hurt that she's the oldest Olympian, closer to creation than even the Titans!

 Dionysus / Bacchus

 Head of Camp Half-Blood, but currently incapacitated due to the split personality issues mentioned above.
+That said, Bacchus is far more jerkish and unreasonable than Dionysus, which isn't really saying much.
 His Roman form slew two giants as a demigod.
 Returning character from Percy Jackson and the Olympians.

 Jerkass: The biggest one of all the Roman gods so far.
 All of the faults of Dionysus magnified to the point he refused to "help" without a huge tribute.
 Once he has it, he forces to Jason and Percy to fight the giants AGAIN for his entertainment and only after they have once again killed them does he bother to banish them.

 Miles Gloriosus: Boasts about fighting in the first giant war barely remembering that Hercules did most of the work and he himself defeated the weakest giants.
 Later, talks as if his killing Otis and Ephialtes was a major victory for him.

 Ascended Extra: Was mentioned in The Last Olympian as the one defending the skies of Olympus.

 Blow You Away: He's the most powerful wind god, and as such has domain over winds.

 Cloudcuckoolander: Being the weatherman of Olympus 24 hours a day will do that to you.

 Spanner in the Works: Thanks to her and her brothers' interference, the Argo II is blown into North Africa and Leo is stranded in Ogygia.
 Eventually this is all rectified, but the crew loses a lot of time.